Sereact raises $110 million to bring embodied intelligence to real-world scenarios

 Ralf Gulde (CEO) focuses on research areas including reinforcement learning, robot manipulation, and the deployment of real - world robot systems; Marc Tuscher (CTO) specializes in deep learning, computer vision, and robot software systems.

-The two conducted joint research on the combination of AI and robotics at the University of Stuttgart and finally commercialized this research path in 2021 by founding Sereact.
+The two jointly studied the combination of AI and robotics at the University of Stuttgart and finally commercialized this research path in 2021, founding Sereact.

-The warehousing environment is sufficiently enclosed, tasks can be clearly defined, KPIs can be quantified, and customers are willing to pay for efficiency.
-At the same time, real - world warehouses present numerous complex situations.
+The warehousing environment is relatively closed, tasks can be clearly defined, KPIs can be quantified, and customers are willing to pay for efficiency.
+At the same time, real - world warehouses have numerous complex situations.
 These factors make warehousing not only a commercial scenario but also a high - density data field for training robots to understand the physical world.

 One of Sereact's most representative early products is PickGPT.
 It is a robot Transformer model aiming to enable robots to pick and manipulate objects in real - world physical scenarios through natural language and visual understanding.

 PickGPT addresses the first hurdle for robots to enter the field: interaction and deployment.
-Front - line employees can assign tasks to robots via voice or the interface.
-When facing new objects and tasks, robots don't need to be retrained from scratch.
+Front - line employees can assign tasks to robots through voice or interfaces, and robots don't need to be retrained from scratch when facing new objects and tasks.

 After PickGPT, Sereact advanced its technical roadmap to Cortex.

-Cortex is a vision - language - action model, namely VLA.
-It aims to solve more than just enabling robots to "understand language."
-It integrates vision, language, and action into a single system, allowing robots to perform tasks in real - world physical environments.
+Cortex is a vision - language - action model, i.e., VLA.
+It aims to not only enable robots to "understand language" but also integrate vision, language, and action into a single system, allowing robots to perform tasks in real - world physical environments.

-Sereact's judgment on Cortex is based on real - world warehousing operations: fulfillment centers have messy bins, long - tail SKUs, reflective packaging, flexible objects, occlusions, and abnormal placements.
-To generalize in such an environment, the model must be trained on real - world operational data and combine visual perception, task understanding, and motion control.
+Sereact's judgment on Cortex comes from real - world warehousing operations: fulfillment centers have messy bins, long - tail SKUs, reflective packaging, flexible objects, occlusions, and abnormal placements.
+To generalize in such an environment, the model must be trained based on real - world operational data and combine visual perception, task understanding, and motion control.

 Therefore, Cortex adopts a hierarchical design: first understand the task and visual scene, generate a 3D plan, and then adapt it to the control space of specific robots through the motion control module.

-Put simply, Cortex 1.5 addresses failure recovery through policy patching; Cortex 1.6 makes the daily operation process learnable through process rewards; Cortex 2.0 enables robots to predict the future before taking action through a world model.
+In simple terms, Cortex 1.5 solves failure recovery through policy patching; Cortex 1.6 makes the daily operation process learnable through process rewards; Cortex 2.0 enables robots to predict the future before taking action through a world model.

-Cortex 1.5 solves the distribution shift problem of the basic Cortex VLA in real - world deployment: although regular pick - and - place operations can be completed, robots lack stable failure - recovery capabilities when encountering edge cases such as rare postures, process stalls, or object slippage.
+Cortex 1.5 addresses the distribution shift problem of the basic Cortex VLA in real - world deployment: although regular pick - and - place operations can be completed, robots lack stable failure - recovery capabilities when encountering edge cases such as rare postures, process bottlenecks, and object slippage.

-Cortex 1.6 further reduces the reliance on human intervention by introducing PRO, the process reward operator.
+Cortex 1.6 further reduces the reliance on human intervention by introducing PRO, i.e., the process reward operator.

 Sereact claims that in tasks such as pick - and - place, shoe - box opening, and returns processing, the success rate of Cortex 1.6 is approximately 98%.